-Let’s flip the script.
 Instead of looking at your day in intervals of time, look at your day in intervals of energy that make the most sense for your work style.
 If you’re a morning person, intentionally plan to tackle your most tedious projects first thing in the morning.
 Do you find that the afternoon is your sweet spot for creativity?
 Carve out time to work on that décor presentation when you know your brain is most susceptible to creative thinking.
 And for all those moments in between, try building in what’s called a Renewal Ritual to your daily routine.

 “Intermittent breaks for renewal, we have found, result in higher and more sustainable performance.
 The length of renewal is less important than the quality.
 It is possible to get a great deal of recovery in a short time—as little as several minutes—if it involves a ritual that allows you to disengage from work and truly change channels.”

 As event professionals, we challenge our brain to simultaneously use both the right and left sides at a fast pace, so building in Renewal Rituals lets you hit the pause button and let your brain take a much-needed break.
-A Renewal Ritual can really be anything that helps you to disconnect; taking a short walk, doing a puzzle, reading a news article, etc. But here are a few examples of rituals that not only help you disengage, but may also spark inspiration:
+A Renewal Ritual can really be anything that helps you to disconnect; taking a short walk, doing a puzzle, reading a news article, etc. Here are a few examples of rituals that not only help you disengage, but may also spark inspiration:

-- Type in some fun key words to Pinterest and browse away!
+- Type in some fun key words on Pinterest and browse away!
 Maybe you’ll find a new recipe to try for dinner this week, or maybe you’ll find inspiration for that theme party you’ve been working on.
 Or for a similar experience, check out PRA’s Our Work section to see our program inspirations.

 - Adult coloring books are all the rage; keep one at your desk and feed your creativity with a little doodle when your brain starts to wonder off.